 The Landscape Institute is a Chartered Institute in the U.K. for Landscape Architects that incorporates various agencies working towards conserving and enhancing the environment.

-The Department for Communities and Local Government (DCLG) has replaced The Office of the Deputy Prime Minister and is responsible for planning at a national level.
+The Ministry of Communities and Local Governmentis responsible for planning at a national level.

 The Department for Environment, Food and Rural Affairs (DEFRA) is concerned with sustainability issues and improving the environment.